Social Media Crisis Management 101 for Businesses

 Once the initial storm has passed, the next step of a crisis management strategy should involve a “rebound campaign”, or the beginning efforts to recover from the damage from the crisis.
 Depending on the situation, this can involve several tactics:

-– Company-wide trainings, activities, charitable giving, etc. relating to the incident.
+– Company-wide training, activities, charitable giving, etc., relating to the incident.

 – Announcement of policy changes and additions